wbochar/petmate9/README.md

 I like this tool for its simplicity and ease of use.
 I asked Nurpax if I could work on another version of it, trying to add some community requests and bug fixes.
 I am not a professional electron coder, so before reading some of the brutality contained in my updated sources: be kind.
 I'll take requests, but I do have a day job :)

-## if you want to mess with it, you can download then from the apps root
+## if you want to mess with it

-npm install
+- npm install
-npm start
+- npm start

 be forewarned; do not go down the npm upgrade rabbit hole. there are so many extinct npm packages that you'll never come out from that hell.

 I know that some of them are not safe, but really I don't care.
 I got trapped in the hole for a long time and decided not to pursue it without a priest and someone who's a better/experienced coder than myself.

 I use VSCODE/Win11 as my dev env for this project.

+required:

-required: npm install typescript@latest --save-dev in order to pass the build and dist
+npm install typescript@latest --save-dev

+in order to pass the build and dist

 ## Priority/Current Tasks